Maintenance During Major Repairs

 - Change the air filter

-- Test both modes of operation
+- Test all modes of operation

 Do these things along with all of the standards tests you perform to make sure that you have no issues and that whatever caused the fault in the system has been rectified and you will save a lot of problems.
 When the customer spends a lot of money getting a system fixed, they don’t want to turn around and have it fail for an “unrelated” reason.